 Along with these requirements, experimental variability should be kept low so that replication is achievable.

 For a Western to be quantitative, you must validate several conditions.
-A difference in band intensity can be caused by experimental variability (like using a different antibody or blocker), or by real, honest-to-goodness biological changes.
-It’s important to determine the sources of variability in your Western blotting procedure, and how best to control for them, before you even load the gel.
+A difference in band intensity can be caused by experimental variability (like using a different antibody or blocker), or by true biological changes.
+It’s important to determine the sources of variability in your Western blotting procedure, and how best to control for them, before you even design your experiment.

 “…it is key to convincingly validate the integrity of the sample, the specificity of the antibody, and the linearity of the detection system and to assess sample loading.”